mafrasil/cashier-polar/README.md

 echo $subscription->description;    // Get subscription description

 // Check subscription status
-if ($subscription->valid()) {
+if ($subscription->active()) {
-    // Subscription is usable - returns true if any of:
+    // Subscription is usable if any of:
     // - Status is active
+    // - Currently on trial
     // - Currently on grace period after cancellation }

-if ($subscription->active()) {
-    // Subscription is in active state (not cancelled)
-    // Note: Will return false if cancelled, even during grace period }

 if ($subscription->cancelled()) {